-At this point you will run the new Choria daemon, you can confirm this with mco rpc choria_util info and you’ll see the versions, of course ps will also show you.
+At this point you will be running the new Choria daemon.
+You can confirm this with mco rpc choria_util info and you’ll see the versions - of course ps will also show you.

 The MCollective subsystem will still log to your normal mcollective.log and auditing will also go to the log configured and previously used for mcollective, formats of those would not have changed yet.